vshesh/Sexpr.jl/README.md

 ## Overview

-Goal: Taking the syntax of clojure (or something close enough) and translating it to a julia `Expr` object.
+Taking the syntax of clojure (or something close enough) and translating it to a julia `Expr` object.
 This shouldn't be hard to do since Julia has a nice syntax already set up for this purpose (the `Expr` objects)!